Trustees Explained: Who Should You Choose and Why?

 Who Can Be a Trustee?

-Anyone over 18 can technically be a Trustee, but choosing the right person is more important than simply
+Anyone over 18 can technically be a Trustee, but choosing the right person is more important than simply picking someone eligible.

 Options include:

-Family or friends – people who know your situation and values
+- Family or friends – people who know your situation and values

-Professional Trustees – solicitors, accountants, or trust companies
+- Professional Trustees – solicitors, accountants, or trust companies

-A mix of both – combining personal understanding with professional support
+- A mix of both – combining personal understanding with professional support

 You can name up to four Trustees.
-Having at least two is often sensible, so that decisions are made
+Having at least two is often sensible, so that decisions are made together and responsibilities are shared.

 What Makes a Good Trustee?